lankydan/datastax-java-driver/datastax-cassandra-driver.md

   return session;
 }
 ```
 The keyspace is passed into the `connect` method which will create a `Session` and then execute `USE <keyspace>` thus setting the default keyspace.
-This relies of the keyspace existing before creating the session, if it does not it will fail when executing the `USE` statement.
+This relies on the keyspace existing before creating the session, if it does not it will fail when executing the `USE` statement.

 If you do not know if the keyspace exists at startup or know that you definately want to create it dynamically based on the keyspace value from the properties file, then you will need to call `connect` without specifying the keyspace.
 We will then need to create it ourselves so we actually have something to use.
 To do this we make use of the `createKeyspace` method provided by `SchemaBuilder`.
 Below is the CQL statement to create the keyspace.
 ```sql